neuralmagic/deepsparse/README.md

 # Sparsity is the property of a matrix or other data structure in which a large number of elements are zero, and a smaller number of elements are non-zero.
 In the context of machine learning, sparsity can be used to improve the efficiency of training and prediction.
 ```

-DeepSparse is optimized for performant inference of LLMs with:
-- Optimized sparse quantized CPU kernels
-- Efficient usage of cached attention keys and values for minimal memory movement
-- Compressed memory using sparse weights

 > [Check out our `TextGeneration` documentation for  usage details.](https://github.com/neuralmagic/deepsparse/blob/main/docs/llms/text-generation-pipeline.md)

-### Performance Gains From Sparsity
+### Sparsity :handshake: Performance

-Our recent paper, [Sparse Finetuning for Inference Acceleration of Large Language Models](), developed in collaboration with IST Austria, details a new technique called Sparse Finetuning, which allows us to prune MPT-7B to 60% sparsity during finetuning without drop in accuracy.
-DeepSparse accelerates the 60% sparse-INT8 model runs ~7x relative to the dense-FP32 baseline.
+Our recent paper, [Sparse Finetuning for Inference Acceleration of Large Language Models](https://arxiv.org/abs/2310.06927), developed in collaboration with IST Austria, details a new technique called Sparse Finetuning, which allows us to prune MPT-7B to 60% sparsity during finetuning without drop in accuracy.

+DeepSparse accelerates the 60% sparse-INT8 model ***~7x*** over the dense-FP32 baseline.

 <div align="center">
     <img src="https://github.com/neuralmagic/deepsparse/assets/3195154/8687401c-f479-4999-ba6b-e01c747dace9" width="50%"/>